iancoleman/SafeInABox/readme.md

 Safe In A Box runs inside a virtual machine.
 See [setting up a virtual machine](#setting-up-a-virtual-machine).

-Copy `install.sh` to the VM.
+Copy `start.sh` to the VM.

-Run `sudo ./install.sh` on the VM to install and start a private safe network.
+Run `sudo ./start.sh` on the VM to install and start a private safe network.

 Copy the custom apps from the VM to the host, and run the launcher then the demo app.